panther-labs/panther/docs/gitbook/analysis/caching.md

 Panther's real-time analysis engine examines events one-by-one, and sometimes it's helpful to keep state across invocations.

-To accomodate stateful checks, rules can cache values by using built-in helper functions.
+To accommodate stateful checks, rules can cache values by using built-in helper functions.

 ## Importing the Helpers